twinstae/trpg-stelo/src/data/dw2/en/example-magic-items.md

 `#cursed` *This golden suit of armor never needs to be polished*

 Choose one type of dmg from the following: divine, magical, or physical.
 While you're wearing it, you suffer only half the dmg of the chosen type. *Cursed*.

 You cannot take this armor off unless you find a way to lift its curse.
 While you're wearing it, you suffer double the dmg of any type not chosen above.

 #### arrow of \_\_\_ slaying

 *This arrow is a magic weapon meant to slay a specific kind of creature*

 Examples include: angel, demon, devil, dragon, or giant, just to name a few.
-Against such a creature the *arrow* has `#piercing` and, \
-🟎on a 12+ when you [Trade Blows](/ko/awe/dw2/core-moves#trade-blows-\(+str-or-+dex\)), it kills the creature immediately and the *arrow*’s magic is gone.
+Against such a creature the *arrow* has `#piercing` and, on a 12+ when you [Trade Blows](/ko/awe/dw2/core-moves#trade-blows-\(+str-or-+dex\)), it kills the creature immediately and the *arrow*’s magic is gone.

 #### arrows of acheron — ◯◯◯ uses